 Spring Break Trips

-All Spring Trips are March 1-9, 2014!
+All Spring Trips are March 5th-13th, 2016!

-Washington, D.C.—Cost $275
+Dorothy Day Catholic Worker, Washington, D.C.—Cost $275

 The Dorothy Day Catholic Worker House is a community of hospitality and resistance focused on hospitality to low income families and advocacy for peace and justice.
 Explore the roots of the American non-violence movement at the D.C.
 Catholic Worker.
-This experience will happen centrally through non-violence training, public peace activism and protest, as well as communal prayer and intentional living.
+This experience will happen centrally through non-violence training, public peace activism and vigils, as well as communal prayer and intentional living.
 Host Community: Dorothy Day Catholic Worker.

-Peace Springs, West Virginia—Cost $275
+Bethlehem Farm, West Virginia—Cost $275